 Not Even the Dow Could Beat These Stocks

-The Dow Jones Industrial Average jumped almost 100 points Friday as the probability of Spain's banks getting bailed out grew, capping off its best week of the year.
-While I see all this eventually ending badly, some stocks were going even higher, strapping on rocket packs and turning in double-digit percent increases.
+The Dow Jones Industrial Average soared 286 points, or 2.4%, as the probability increased that not only would Helicopter Ben Bernanke make it rain with yet another round of quantitative easing, but his European peers might be willing to try some stimulus as well to bail out their depressed economies and struggling financial systems.
+While I see all this eventually ending badly, some stocks were going even higher yesterday, strapping on rocket packs and turning in double-digit percent increases.

 But resist the urge to high-five everyone in the cubicles next to you.
 Smart investors won't celebrate until they know why their stock surged, because without a fundamental basis for the bounce, these stocks can quickly make the return trip down.

-You can add Exide to your own watchlist then tell me in the comments section below or on the Exide Technologies CAPS page if you think the battery maker will continue to charge ahead.
+You can add InvenSense to the Fool's personalized stock-tracking service then tell me in the comments section below or on the InvenSense CAPS page if you think it's "game on" in the motion control market.

-At the time this article was published Fool contributor Rich Duprey holds no position in any company mentioned.
+At the time this article was published Fool contributor Rich Duprey owns shares of Motorola Solutions and Apple, but he holds no other position in any company mentioned.
 Click here to see his holdings and a short bio.
-The Motley Fool owns shares of LinkedIn, Facebook, and Ford Motor.
+The Motley Fool owns shares of InvenSense, Apple, and Qualcomm.
 The Fool owns shares of Google.
-Motley Fool newsletter services have recommended buying shares of Ford Motor, Bayerische Motoren Werke Aktiengesellschaft, LinkedIn, and Google.
-Motley Fool newsletter services have recommended creating a synthetic long position in Ford Motor.
+Motley Fool newsletter services have recommended buying shares of Google, Nintendo, and Apple.
+Motley Fool newsletter services have recommended creating a bull call spread position in Apple.
 The Motley Fool has a disclosure policy.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 Try any of our Foolish newsletter services free for 30 days.